-- A. i: City shall will facilitate the conversion to cost-effective, and environmentally sensitive and technologiesenergy-efficient technologies, and energy sources. - B. ii: When possible, the City shall will minimize encroachment on view and solar access of existing residences by new utility facility construction or improvements.
-CHAPTER 5: UTILITIES ELEMENT FERNDALE COMPREHENSIVE PLAN iii: ~~City shall facilitate the conversion to cost-effective and environmentally sensitive technologies and energy sources.~~ C. iv: The City ~~shall will~~ target goals and timelines for reduction of ~~electric~~ energy consumption within City-owned facilities, and implement measures to achieve these goals.
-D. v: The City ~~shall will~~ seek to implement waste reduction measures by coordinating with Sanitary Service Company and other utilities, and ~~shall will~~ seek assistance in these measures through revised franchise agreements.
-E. The City will seek ways to support reliable energy systems, such as energy storage systems, in coordination with utility providers.
-4. IV: UTILITY RIGHTS: ~~The City recognizes that utility substations and transmission lines are necessary components of utility service in urban areas and Encourages those utility providers to types of site facilities utility substations and transmission lines to locate in a manner that is compatible with surrounding land uses.~~ Rationale: The City recognizes that utility substations, transmission lines, and facilities are necessary components of utility service in urban areas, but should work with the utility provider to site facilities in such a way to prevent disruptions to Ferndale residents.
-Utility Rights Policies:
+- A. City will facilitate the conversion to cost-effective, environmentally sensitive and energy-efficient technologies. - B. When possible, the City will minimize encroachment on view and solar access of existing residences by new utility facility construction or improvements. - C. The City will target goals and timelines for reduction of energy consumption within City-owned facilities, and implement measures to achieve these goals. - D. The City will seek to implement waste reduction measures by coordinating with Sanitary Service Company and other utilities, and will seek assistance in these measures through revised franchise agreements. - E. The City will seek ways to support reliable energy systems, such as energy storage systems, in coordination with utility providers.

-A.
+4. Encourage utility providers to site utility substations and transmission lines in a manner that is compatible with surrounding land uses.

+Rationale: The City recognizes that utility substations, transmission lines, and facilities are necessary components of utility service in urban areas, but should work with the utility provider to site facilities in such a way to prevent disruptions to Ferndale residents.

-i: The City will encourage utility providers to locate new facilities in areas that are compatible with surrounding land uses and away from established residential neighborhoods whenever possible.
-V: TECHNOLOGY AND SERVICE ENHANCEMENT: ~~The City will explore methods through which Ferndale citizens and businesses may be provided with the most reliable, advanced, and cost-effective utilities.~~ Technology and Service Enhancement Policies:
+- A. The City will encourage utility providers to locate new facilities in areas that are compatible with surrounding land uses and away from established residential neighborhoods whenever possible.